Top 5 Things Everyone Should Know About Psychosis

 changes in how things sound, look, taste, smell or feel

 2. Psychosis is caused by a mix of environmental factors (sometimes stress, trauma or drug-related) and genetic factors.

-The interplay between genes and environment is still a subject of scientific research.
+The interplay between genes and environment is a major subject of scientific research.
 Other medical factors such as drug interactions, neurologic disorders or nutritional deficiencies can also cause psychosis and are important to rule out early on.